-- convergence, or the desire of certain network operators to deliver a package of video, voice and data services to consumers, also known as the "triple play"; - the entry of telcos into the video business to allow them to offer the "triple play"; - growth in HDTV, on-demand services and mobile video; - the use of digital video by businesses, governments and educators; - efforts by regulators and governments in the U.S. and abroad to encourage the adoption of broadband and digital technologies; and - the extent and nature of regulatory attitudes towards such issues as competition between operators, access by third parties to networks of other operators, local franchising requirements for telcos to offer video, and new services such as VoIP.
+- convergence, or the desire of certain network operators to deliver a package of video, voice and data services to consumers; - the entry of telcos into the video business; - growth in HDTV, on-demand services and mobile video; - the use of digital video by businesses, governments and educators; - efforts by regulators and governments in the U.S. and abroad to encourage the adoption of broadband and digital technologies; and - the extent and nature of regulatory attitudes towards such issues as competition between operators, access by third parties to networks of other operators, local franchising requirements for telcos to offer video, and new services such as VoIP.